 The parties have agreed for you to act as adjudicator to determine the dispute between the parties.
 A copy of the documents evidencing the agreement is attached for your perusal.

-Please indicate within [5] working days from the date of receipt of this request whether you are willing and able to act as the adjudicator for the dispute, and if you are, forward to us and the Claimant the following:
+Please indicate within [5] working days from the date of receipt of this request whether you are willing and able to act as the adjudicator for the dispute, and if you are, forward to us and the Respondent the following:

 a written confirmation that you have satisfied the competency standard and criteria of an adjudicator as required under the Construction Industry Payment & Adjudication Act 2012 or any Regulations or rules made thereunder, and that you are eligible to act as adjudicator in our dispute; and